Q. What is the difference between a determinate and an indeterminate tomato?

 - They will grow fast now, and this is when you must transplant if you sowed in “community pots” or they’ll become overcrowded.

 - Don’t water with cold water; and never douse.
 Mist, with tepid water, or use a device whose spout delivers gently.
-I’ve known people to use everything from a houseplant watering can with a very narrow spout to a discarded soda bottle with one of those pop-up tops.
-The APS system has wick-like mats beneath the cells that draw up moisture, so I just need to get things started and supplement occasionally with my sprayer.
+One system I use has wick-like felt mats beneath the cells that draw up moisture, so I just need to get things started and supplement occasionally with my spray bottle.

 - Turn on the fan, on low, not right next to the plants but so they feel it a little bit.
 This helps strengthen them, like young trees whose trunks grow stronger in the wind.
 Air movement also helps prevent deadly fungal diseases like damping off.